Office 365 Adoption: Quantitative vs. qualitative adoption

 Office 365 Adoption in Businesses and Organizations – State of Play

 The cloud-centered Office 365 suite was launched more than 8 years ago.
-Today, Office 365 brings together literally tens of applications including the Microsoft legacy Applications (such as Outlook, Word, Excel, PowerPoint, Exchange, SharePoint, their online versions, new applications such as OneDrive for storing and sharing files in the Cloud, and software from acquisitions like Skype (now integrated into Teams) or Yammer.
-Microsoft has added and continues to add new apps to Office 365 such as OneNotes, Flow, Delve, Sway, Planner, People, Calendar, Tasks, Video, Newsfeed…
+Today, Office 365 brings together literally dozens of applications including the Microsoft legacy Applications (such as Outlook, Word, Excel, PowerPoint, Exchange, SharePoint), their online versions, new applications such as OneDrive for storing and sharing files in the Cloud, and software from acquisitions like Skype (now integrated into Teams) or Yammer.
+Microsoft continues to add new apps to Office 365 such as OneNotes, Flow, Delve, Sway, Planner, People, Calendar, Tasks, Video, Newsfeed…

 Unlike Google, which is focused on SaaS, Office 365 offers both cloud and on-premise applications.
 Because it helps them transitioning smoothly to the Cloud, this flexibility is particularly appreciated by organizations of all sizes and most particularly by all former MS Office customers.